Xentrics/Praecapatus/README.txt

 	CONVERSATION ENCODING
 		- NodeType:
 			- Start: initial starting point of the conversation
-			- Exit: explizit end of conversation.
-Implizit ends are reached when no edges leave a node
+			- Exit: explicit end of conversation.
+Implicit ends are reached when no edges leave a node
 			- OpenUI: open shop ui

 		- ActivationEvent